Sleep Apnea Life Insurance – Great Rates are Available

 Severe Obstructive Sleep Apnea – Requires use of CPAP machine.

-Most likely scenario if compliant is a 100% table rate increase over the “standard” life insurance rates.
+The most likely scenario if compliant is a 100% table rate increase over the “standard” life insurance rates.

 The obstruction occurs when the muscles in the upper part of the airway relax to the point where the airway collapses.